Top 10 Best Electric Guitarists of All Time

 Although his mainstream career spanned only four years, he is widely regarded as one of the most influential electric guitarists in the history of popular music, and one of the most celebrated musicians of the 20th century.
 The Rock and Roll Hall of Fame describes him as "arguably... read more

 Shouldn't even be questioned.
 Ever hear of 'Voodoo Child'?
-Yeah, that was recorded in one take. & almost entirely improvised. & it's the greatest recording of an electric guitar being played EVER. & this isn't from some idiot who just listens to a lot of music, I play the guitar and have done a lot of reading and I know a few of your favorite guitarists would agree with me.
+Yeah, that was recorded in one take and almost entirely improvised.
+It's the greatest recording of an electric guitar being played EVER.
+And this isn't from some idiot who just listens to a lot of music, I play the guitar and have done a lot of reading, and I know a few of your favorite guitarists would agree with me.

-He is my absolute hero, I was never that much into guitar at first.
-I only learnt it because my dad asked me to but once I heard my first Hendrix song (little wing) I immediately fell in love.
+He is my absolute hero.
+I was never that much into guitar at first.
+I only learned it because my dad asked me to, but once I heard my first Hendrix song (Little Wing), I immediately fell in love.
 I wouldn't be so in love with my guitar if it wasn't for Hendrix.
-Love him I hope we see him on top of all the greatest guitarist lists.
+Love him.
+I hope we see him on top of all the greatest guitarist lists.

 We know the guitar's capabilities because of Jimi.
 We can agree that vocal chords allow for our emotions to be rightly known.
 I hope we may also agree that Jimi's guitar was the closest thing on Earth in matching the level of emotional expression one makes with their word and voice.

 The King of Swing.
-Massively underrated forever just because he is in Bon Jovi but if you pay attention and listen you'll hear he is innovative, soulful, and passionate - and has more technique than any other guitarist I have ever heard.
-Furthermore he can freestyle and jam like no one else and always sounds amazing.
-And he brings character and feeling to his playing and can adapt to all styles of music.
-Pick any song, but if you want direction go for Dry county or 100 thousand years.
+Massively underrated forever just because he is in Bon Jovi, but if you pay attention and listen, you'll hear he is innovative, soulful, and passionate - and has more technique than any other guitarist I have ever heard.
+Furthermore, he can freestyle and jam like no one else and always sounds amazing.
+He brings character and feeling to his playing and can adapt to all styles of music.
+Pick any song, but if you want direction, go for Dry County or 100 Thousand Years.
 Just wow!

 Richie is the most amazing guitarist ever!
-I absolutely love his blues rhythm to rock music!
-His solos are just incredible!
-He has the whole package!
-And we aren't even talking about his vocals or his song writing!
+I absolutely love his blues rhythm in rock music.
+His solos are just incredible.
+He has the whole package.
+And we aren't even talking about his vocals or his songwriting.
 He's just an amazing performer to watch on stage.
-Richie deserves the #1 spot!
-He never gets any recognition!
-He's so overdue!
+Richie deserves the #1 spot.
+He never gets any recognition.
+He's so overdue.

-Eddie is #1, or at least tied with Hendrix, who relies on reputation alone.
-Bon jovi's guitarist is a joke.
-For some reason, people (who have no idea what they are talking about) think Bon jovi is better than all of the other 80s bands that have solid guitar players that aren't on the list that are better in many ways, specifically the guitar. (definitely leppard, Guns N' Roses, Ratt, motley crue, etc.) Anyway Eddie Van Halens self taught style is the best that there is.
-This list is more of a popularity contest, a popularity contest where people who have no idea what they are talking about vote for the band they have heard 1 or 2 songs from.
-The electric guitar was played by many, for all those who can't get on the radio and name the band that is playing most of the time, better yet the album, shouldn't be voting.
+Anyway, Eddie Van Halen's self-taught style is the best there is.
+This list is more of a popularity contest, where people who have no idea what they are talking about vote for the band they have heard one or two songs from.
+The electric guitar was played by many, and for all those who can't get on the radio and name the band that is playing most of the time, better yet the album, shouldn't be voting.
 But if you can, vote whoever.

 He has surely got to be one of the greatest electric guitar players ever.
 He has everything.
 Some people just think he is fast, but it is his precision and technique.
-I have gotta be honest, Hendrix should be at the top.
+I have got to be honest, Hendrix should be at the top.

-What the hell!?!?
-Jimmy page is the greatest guitarist ever!
-And this is coming from a guy who has listened to many many types of music.
-Page is one of the reasons I fell in love Led zeppelin...
-From Hendrix to Vaughan to Clapton to slash to Johnson to sambora to gilmour to Santana nobody mesmerised me more than page did...
+What the hell!?
+Jimmy Page is the greatest guitarist ever!
+And this is coming from a guy who has listened to many types of music.
+Page is one of the reasons I fell in love with Led Zeppelin.
+From Hendrix to Vaughan to Clapton to Slash to Johnson to Sambora to Gilmour to Santana, nobody mesmerized me more than Page did.
 He made his guitar TALK.
-Phhff, bucket head?
-Gimme a rest!
-Just give a listen to Achilles last stand or any song from led zeppelin 1, 2, 4, HOTH or Physical Graffiti.
-In my view all of the albums led zeppelin had produced rocked!
+Phew, Buckethead?
+Give me a rest!
+Just give a listen to Achilles Last Stand or any song from Led Zeppelin 1, 2, 4, Houses of the Holy, or Physical Graffiti.
+In my view, all of the albums Led Zeppelin produced rocked!
 Page forever!

-There is no contest to see who is the best guitar player when jimmy is involved.
-There would be no led zeppelin without jimmy, and anyone who thinks eddie van halen, who plays notes with no rhythm at all at annoyingly high pitches is better than jimmy, who plays beautiful melodies and rhythms that eddie could never play.
+There is no contest to see who is the best guitar player when Jimmy is involved.
+There would be no Led Zeppelin without Jimmy.
+And anyone who thinks Eddie Van Halen, who plays notes with no rhythm at all at annoyingly high pitches, is better than Jimmy, who plays beautiful melodies and rhythms that Eddie could never play, is mistaken.